ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 </tbody>
 </table>

 Since `$ ww_= > sw_= + ws_= - ww_= $`, this puts the incentives in the correct place.
-The socially optimal outcome hasn't changed - total welfare in each quadrant is the same as before - but now the Nash equilibrium is for both players to Work.
+The socially optimal outcome hasn't changed - total welfare in each quadrant is the same as before - but now the Nash equilibrium is for both players to Work, achieving that outcome.

-(In [my previous classification](http://reasonableapproximation.net/2020/07/04/classifying-games-like-prisoners-dilemma.html), depending on whether `$ sw_= + ws_= - ww_= ≷ ss_= $`, it hits the point where The Abundant Commons meets either Cake Eating or Studying For a Test.
+(In [my previous classification](http://reasonableapproximation.net/2020/07/04/classifying-games-like-prisoners-dilemma.html), depending on whether `$ sw_= + ws_= - ww_= ≷ ss_= $`, this new game is at the point where The Abundant Commons meets either Cake Eating or Studying For a Test.
 It's not unique in either case, because there are at most three distinct payout values.)

 Specialized Labor is more complicated.
 There are three ways we might decide to apply counterfactual compensation.
 We could say that the Shirker compensates the Worker for the Worker's costs, either `$ ww_= - ws_1 $` or `$ ww_= - ws_2 $` depending on who Worked.
 Or we could say that the Shirker compensates the Worker for what the *efficient* Worker's costs would have been, `$ ww_= - ws_1 $` regardless of who Worked.
 Or we could say that the efficient worker never owes anything to the inefficient worker; he gets to just say "sorry, I'm not going to pay you for work I could have done more easily".